Clinical trials - Regulation EU No 536/2014

 EU Clinical Trial Portal and Database

-Article 80 and 81 give the European Medicines Agency (EMA) the responsibility to establish an EU Portal and Database.
+Articles 80 and 81 of the Regulation assign the EMA the task of creating an EU Portal and Database.
 The EU Portal will be a single entry point for submission of data and information relating to clinical trials required by the Regulation.
 The EU Database will contain all data and information submitted via the EU Portal.

-- Ensuring effective supervision of the conduct of clinical trial by Member States.
+- Ensuring effective supervision of the conduct of clinical trials by EU countries

-The Clinical Trial Regulation simplifies the rules on safety reporting:
+The Regulation simplifies the rules on safety reporting:

 - The protocol may provide that not all adverse events (AE) and serious adverse events are recorded and reported.

-- For a clinical trial involving more than one investigational medicinal product (IMP) there is the possibility to submit in the Clinical Trial Eudravigilance database a single safety report on all IMPs used in that clinical trial.
+- For a clinical trial involving more than one investigational medicinal product (IMP) a single safety report can be submitted in the Clinical Trial Eudravigilance database.

-- Suspected unexpected serious adverse reactions (SUSARs) will be reported via the Clinical Trial Eudravigilance database.
+- Suspected unexpected serious adverse reactions (SUSARs) can be reported via the database.

 Clinical trials conducted outside the EU

-Moreover, such data should only be submitted in an application dossier if that clinical trial has been registered prior to its start in a public register which is a primary or partner registry of, or a data provider to, the WHO ICTRP.
-Data from a clinical trial started before the date of application of Regulation 536/2014 shall only be submitted in an application dossier if that clinical trial is registered in a public register which is a primary or partner registry of, or a data provider to, the WHO ICTRP or if the results of that clinical trial have been published in an independent peer- reviewed scientific publication.
+This data should only be submitted in an application if the clinical trial has been registered ahead of time in a public register which is a primary or partner registry of, or a data provider to, the WHO ICTRP.
+The same applies to data gathered from a clinical trial that took place before the date of application of the regulation, or if the results have been published in an independent peer- reviewed scientific publication.